 First, it makes identifying products on Amazon easier for you and everyone else.
 Plus, the Amazon ASIN is solely used for Amazon, unlike a UPC or GTIN which can be used in other retail environments.

-But as an Amazon seller, Amazon ASINs are most useful for Reverse ASIN lookups.
+But as an Amazon seller, Amazon ASINs are most useful for ASIN tracking and Reverse ASIN lookups.

 Three easy steps to performing a reverse ASIN lookup, using Keyword Scout